twistlock/sample-code/operators/twistlock-console-helm-operator/README.md

 consoleImageName: registry-auth.twistlock.com/tw_<REPLACE_TWISTLOCK_TOKEN>/twistlock/console:console_19_03_317
 ```

+### Next steps

+`kubectl get all -n twistlock` should get you your Console pod, replication controller, and most importantly, the twistlock-console service and the LoadBalancer IP you'll use to connect to the Console.
+Typically you'll connect at `https://<external_lb_ip>:8083` where you'll be prompted to create an admin user and to provide your full license key.
+After that, navigate to **Manage > Defenders > Deploy Daemon Set** or **Manage > Defenders > Deploy** to get Defenders installed wherever you need them.

 ### Special Thanks

 Thanks to the folks who put together https://github.com/operator-framework/operator-sdk/blob/master/doc/helm/user-guide.md and the other Operator Framework and Operator SDK docs and example.
 What an amazing resource.
 I borrowed from it liberally.